Flourish-savings/flourish-react-native-example/README.md

 › Press i │ to open in iOS simulator
 › Press w │ to open in web browser
 ```

+## Behavior

+As it is a demo, we always pass a random customer-code to have the same behavior every time it is executed.

+Remember that the customer-code is the user's identification on the platform.

+Feel free to change this implementation.

 Enjoy!